 2 – Galatea:

 It’s now time to shed light on the interactive fiction games we revealed earlier.
 This entrant in our games similar to Facade roster revolves around the Greek myth that’s christened with the same name.
 It’s the one where the sculpture of a woman created by Pygmalion of Cyprus, comes to life.
 The title is fashioned by Emily Short and forays onto the scene with the tagline, ‘a conversation with a work of art.’
 The gameplay involves a single conversation that takes place with just one character.
 The outcome depends solely on your decisions.

 And unlike the other titles that are categorized under the traditional IF genre, this one has no single path to success.
 The character has lots of say and reacts accordingly to your statements.
 And although it takes around 10 minutes to complete the whole scenario, you can replay the same if you want to experience all the endings.
 There’s an online version as well as a dedicated link located on the creator’s homepage.

 3 – Spider And Web:

-This engaging piece of interactive fiction penned by Andrew Plotkin is looked upon as a title that involves deception and incomplete knowledge.
+This engaging piece of interactive fiction penned by Andrew Plotkin is looked upon as a game that involves deception and incomplete knowledge.
 As the developer suggests, you’ll be able to get the most out of this gem especially if you’re in a mood for indulging in a complex spy intrigue.
 During your stay here, you might make a fatal error but once you know where you went wrong, you can avoid the same in your next attempt.
 The title is free to procure.

 4 – Heavy Rain:

 Many of you out there may already be familiar with this inclusion in our Facade alternatives array.
-The interactive action-adventure title is a PS3-exclusive psychological thriller that transports you to a town on the East Coast of USA.
+The interactive action-adventure title is a PS3-exclusive psychological thriller that transports you to a town on the East Coast of the USA.

 Here you can take on the role of 4 different characters and make crucial decisions that will affect the overall plot.
 Cab you solve the Origami Killer murders?